Red Rising Books in Order: 2 Ways to Read Pierce Brown’s Series

 How many Red Rising books are there?

-Right now there are six published main novels: Red Rising, Golden Son, Morning Star, Iron Gold, Dark Age, and Light Bringer.
-Red God is the announced next book, and there are also three Sons of Ares prequel graphic volumes.
+There are six published main Red Rising novels right now: Red Rising, Golden Son, Morning Star, Iron Gold, Dark Age, and Light Bringer.
+Red God is TBA.
+There are also three Sons of Ares prequel graphic novel volumes and the newer hybrid prose/comic story The Book of Lorn.

 Is Red Rising YA or adult?

-It’s usually shelved as adult science fiction, especially once the series widens and gets more brutal.
-That said, the first book has strong crossover appeal because it moves fast and has that immediate survival-story hook.
+Red Rising is usually shelved as adult science fiction, especially once the series widens and gets more brutal.
+That said, the first book has strong crossover appeal because it moves fast and has an immediate survival-story hook.

 Is there a Red Rising movie or TV show?